Back to Blog

 Which one my customers prefer?
 Most customers don't care as long as their issue is handled.
 A small minority (usually older demographics) strongly prefer human voices.
 A growing minority (usually younger and tech-savvy) prefer fast AI to "please hold."
 Test with your actual customer base.

 What about a hybrid with AI in front and humans behind?
 This is increasingly the right answer for mid-sized service businesses.
-The AI catches every call, handles 85-95% completely, and escalates the rest to your humans.
-You get AI economics on most calls and human quality where it actually matters.
+The AI catches every call, handles the routine work end to end, and escalates the rest to your people by rule.
+What share falls into each bucket depends on your call mix, so treat any vendor quoting you a precise percentage in advance with suspicion.

 Who are the main AI receptionist vendors?
-Rosie AI, Smith.ai, Dialzara, AI-Receptionist.com, Allo, Ringly, Cira, Human Add AI, and a growing list of others.
+Rosie, Smith.ai's separate AI Receptionist product, Dialzara, Goodcall, Upfirst, Human Add AI, and a growing list of others..
 See our roundup at Best AI Answering Services for honest pros/cons.

 Who are the main human virtual receptionist vendors?
-Ruby Receptionists, Moneypenny, AnswerConnect, and dozens of traditional answering services.
-Smith.ai straddles both categories.
+Ruby, Moneypenny (which absorbed VoiceNation and retired that brand), PATLive, AnswerConnect, Abby (formerly Abby Connect), and dozens of smaller answering services.
+Smith.ai straddles both categories, selling a human service and a separate AI product.

 Want to hear the AI side on a real call for your industry?
-Book a demo, or jump straight to a free 7-day trial - the AI scans your website and spins up a live number in about 5 minutes.
+Call our live AI at (617) 812-5251, book a demo, or jump straight to a free 7-day trial.
+We build the agent for you and typically deploy within 48 hours.

 Industry-specific trade-offs: HVAC, dental, plumbing, law firms, real estate, property management, medical.